SchulzLab/Triangulate/README.md

 # Triangulate
 TRee guIded estimAtioN of siNgle cell reGULATion
-%Tree-guided Inferring regulators from single cell RNA-seq data
+[//]: <> Tree-guided Inferring regulators from single cell RNA-seq data

 Triangulate provides a platform for linking regulatory elements to gene expression in single cells.
 Given a feature matrix consisting of estimated TF activities for each gene, and a response matrix consisting of gene expression measurements at single cells, Triangulate is able to infer the TF-to-cell activities through building a mult-task learning model.
 The figure below illustrates the input matrices for the multi-task learning framework.
 The estimated coefficients obtained from training the model on the TF data can be used to interpret the activity of each TF in individual cells.
 ![Triangulate](https://github.com/SchulzLab/Triangulate/blob/master/images/triangulate.pdf)